Privacy and Data Protection Policy

-“If you prefer not to receive cookies or web bugs while browsing our website, you can set your browser to warn you before accepting cookies or web bugs and refuse them when your browser alerts you to their presence.
-You can also refuse all cookies and web bugs by turning them off in your browser, although you may not be able to take full advantage of MedNetworx’s websites if you do so.
+“If you prefer not to receive cookies or other tracking tools while browsing our website, you can set your browser to warn you before accepting cookies or other tracking tools and refuse them when your browser alerts you to their presence.
+You can also refuse all cookies and other tracking tools by turning them off in your browser, although you may not be able to take full advantage of MedNetworx’s websites if you do so.
 You do not need to have cookies turned on to use/navigate through many parts of our website, except access to certain of MedNetworx’s web pages require a login and password.

 10.0 Click-through Tracking